-As 2017 comes to a close, many B2B companies, including logistics businesses, are focused on planning for the year ahead.
-For some companies, that means developing a marketing plan or enhancing their plan from the past year with updated strategies and tactics that increase efficacy.
+As another year comes to a close, many B2B companies, including logistics businesses, are focused on planning for the year ahead.
+For some companies, that means developing a marketing plan or enhancing their plan from the previous year with updated strategies and tactics that increase efficacy.

 For logistics companies that are responsible for transporting goods from point A to point B, developing a marketing plan is also a sequential and detailed process.
-There are many links that make up a dependable and efficient supply chain, and likewise, many obstacles that can cause that link to severe or break.
+There are many links that make up a dependable and efficient supply chain and many obstacles that can cause that link to severe or break.
+A strong marketing plan holds together all of the tactics, or links, in a company’s marketing effort to help things run smoothly and guarantee success in the form of qualified leads, higher ROI and more sales.

 Here are 6 steps that logistics companies should follow to develop a sound marketing plan.